bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-crazyflie-brushless.md

 When you have set up the client, insert the {% poplink crazyradio-2-0 %} or Crazyradio PA and your gamepad in your USB-ports and start the client.
-Continue reading about how to [configure the client](#config-client)

 {% endtab %}
 {% tab Virtual Machine %}
 We have set up a virtual machine (VM) designed to assist you in getting started with flight and development.
 The VM includes essential software for your needs, all pre-installed to simplify the setup process.